 As a passenger in a car accident, you have the right to hold a negligent motorist accountable through a car accident claim and recover compensation for the losses you sustained in the accident.
 These damages may include past and future medical expenses, lost wages, property damage, and pain and suffering.

-If you are injured in a collision that was not your fault, you have three main pathways to recover this compensation.
+If you are a passenger injured in a car accident, you have several options to recover compensation.

-A Georgia car accident attorney can evaluate your claim and help you identify which pathway is right for your case.
+If you are unsure what to do after a car accident, speak to a lawyer as soon as possible.
+A Georgia car accident attorney can evaluate your case, identify your optimal path to compensation, and help strategize your next steps.
+They can evaluate your claim and help you identify which pathway is right for your case.